bitsnwheels/PageWhiz/README.md

 - 💬 **Conversational Memory** — The bot remembers chat history for better contextual answers.
 - ⚡ **Local or API-based Models** — Works with OpenAI, Hugging Face, or local sentence-transformer models.
 - 🧱 **Vector Database** — FAISS or Chroma for fast semantic retrieval.
-- 🖥️ **Frontend Ready** — Optional Gradio or Streamlit interface for a clean chat experience.
+- 🖥️ **Frontend Ready** — Optional Gradio or Streamlit interface for a clean chat expe.

 ---